Topology-aware Serverless Function-Execution Scheduling: Topology-aware Serverless Scheduling

-Our approach relies on \emph{policy tag}s that associate functions to scheduling policies.
-A tag identifies a policy (e.g., we can use a tag ``critical'' to identify the scheduling behaviour of the critical functions of our case study) and it marks all those functions that shall follow the same scheduling behaviour (e.g., any kind of critical function of the study).
+Essentially, \tapp relies on \emph{policy tag}s that associate functions to scheduling policies.
+A tag identifies a policy (e.g., we can use a tag ``critical'' to identify the scheduling behaviour of the critical~\critFn{} functions of our case study, cf. \cref{sec:introduction}) and it marks all those functions that shall follow the same scheduling behaviour (e.g., marking as ``critical'' any function that falls into that category).

 Topologies are part of policies and come in two facets. {\em Physical} topologies relate to {\em zones}, which can represent availability zones in public clouds and plants in multi-plant industrial settings. {\em Logical} topologies instead represent partitions of workers.
 The logical layer expresses the constraints of the \emph{user} and identifies the pool of workers which can execute a given function (e.g., for performance).
 The smallest logical topology is the singleton, i.e., a worker, which we identify with a distinct label (e.g., \(W_1\) in \cref{fig:example}).
 In general, policies can target lists of singletons as well as aggregate multiple workers in different sets.